Summer Study at Colorado State University

 PHILOSOPHY AND ETHICS: DISTINGUISHING RIGHT FROM WRONG -- “Hey, that’s not fair!”
 Questions concerning rightness and wrongness, justice and injustice, goodness and badness, virtue and vice, and praise and blame, permeate our modern world.
 Philosophers have been thinking about these issues for more than 2000 years!
 Why haven’t they reached a consensus?
 The course will introduce students to the terms of the debates in ethical theory, and prepare students to construct, analyze, and assess ethical arguments in the modern world.
 Topics include: deontology, consequentialism, virtue ethics, and more.

-PSYCHOLOGY: FREUDIAN FRENZY -- Do you dream about mermaids and wonder why?
+PSYCHOLOGY: UNDERSTANDING "WHY" -- Do you dream about mermaids and wonder why?
 Is some of your "abnormal" behavior actually "normal?"
 This class examines the major theories of human behavior, exploring experimental methods and testing that psychologists use to study it.
 Discover what role the brain plays in everyday situations, during sleep, on drugs and in emergencies.
 Understand how psychologists classify and explain various types of problems, and discuss their recommended therapies.

 BUSINESS AND MARKETING